JeffDeCola/my-cheat-sheets/other/stem/math/pure/changes/calculus-cheat-sheet/README.md

     align="middle"
 </p>

-The limit of `x² + 2` as `x` approaches `3` is,
+The limit of `x² + 2` as `x` approaches `3` is 11,

 $$
 \lim_{x \to 3} (x² + 2) = 11
 $$

-But why do we need limits?
-Because some functions are not defined at certain points.
+WE use limits because some functions are not defined at certain points.

 For example, given the function